 But what’s great about those slotted chips is that, for all their faults, they could be removed and replaced by an end user.

 Our move towards highly integrated, ever-smaller devices is, of course, a double-edged sword.
 On the one hand, moving to technologies that solder chips directly onto the board has been a real kick in the pants for speed and size.
 On the other hand, as chip sizes shrink as new techniques get used, the upgrade paths that we once had, both on mobile and in some desktop forms, become less clear.

-Recently, I came across a video featuring Dave Hakkens, a YouTuber who a number of years ago came up with a clever concept that effectively brought the modularity concept of desktop computers to the world of smartphones.
+More than a decade ago, YouTuber Dave Hakkens came up with a clever concept that effectively brought the modularity concept of desktop computers to the world of smartphones.
 PhoneBloks, as he called it, was a hugely inspiring kick in the pants for tech at the time it was announced, but after some missteps in the form of Google’s shuttered Project Ara, the idea had lost buzz and momentum as it seemed that the world had decided to go another direction entirely.
-In a retrospective, Hakkens remained optimistic that his five-year-old idea still had some life in it in the clip, citing the example of the Kite phone, a kit for making an Android smartphone that made it a good chunk of the way in the direction of Project Ara without any of Google’s resources.
+In a retrospective from about four years ago, Hakkens remained optimistic, but the idea (when it has emerged) has largely leaned on the idea of repairability, not upgradeability.

 Still, it’s hard not to watch the clip and feel an immense sense of disappointment that this big idea couldn’t keep up with the demands of ever-shrinking components.
 Hakkens’ instinct is right, but the hard part is that there’s no money, or at least not as much money, to be found in upgradeable components, e-waste be damned.